-Our research is led by a senior medical doctor who is usually sponsored by the University of Birmingham, but the CTU may work with other sponsors, NHS and academic organisations, as well.
-The sponsor of the trial will be the Data Controller for the purposes of the General Data Protection Act (GDPR), 2018, so this will usually be the University.
-If another organisation is the Data Controller for a particular trial, you will be advised when you are invited to take part.
+Our research is led by a senior medical doctor and is usually sponsored by the University of Birmingham, but the BCTU may work with other sponsors, NHS and academic organisations, as well.
+The sponsor of the trial will be the Data Controller for the purposes of the Data Protection Act (2018), so this will usually be the University.
+If another organisation is the Data Controller for a particular trial, you will be advised of this when you are invited to take part.

 How does this privacy notice relate to other privacy notices?

-When you are/were invited to take part in a trial, you will be/have been provided with a document called a Patient Information Sheet which is an ethically approved document which provides information about the trial, the information collected and processed, where it is collected from, what your involvement will be and how your data will be handled.
+When you are/were invited to take part in a trial, you will be/have been provided with a document called a Participant Information Sheet.
+This document is ethically approved, and provides information about the trial, the information to be collected and processed, where it is collected from, what your involvement will be and how your data will be handled.
 It will also explain if other organisations are involved in the trial and what their roles are.

 What personal data will be processed?